Trenz-Electronic/TE-USB-Suite/TE_USB_FX2.gen_3/OpenFutNet/README.markdown

 A) the TE USB FX2 module are not identified by a unique serial number;<br />
 B) the program is more simple and intuitive to use.<br />

-In any case, if it is necessary a version of this program to use with more than one single micromodule, it can be realized using this program as example (or better the alternative version under test explained), but it is strongly advised to find a way to uniquely identify the TE micromodule, before to write a new program.<br />
+In any case, if it is necessary a version of this program to use with more than one single TE USB FX2 module, it can be realized using this program as example (or better the alternative version under test explained), but it is strongly advised to find a way to uniquely identify the TE USB FX2 module, before to write a new program.<br />

 4)
-Micromodule's EEPROM switch should be moved to ON to realize the FX2 microcontroller's EEPROM programming.<br />
+TE USB FX2 module's EEPROM switch should be moved to ON to realize the FX2 microcontroller's EEPROM programming.<br />

 For the Recovery Procedure (TE USB FX2 module turn on as Cypress device), the TE USB FX2 module must be powered on with EEPROM switch moved to OFF.<br />
 After this, the EEPROM switch must be set to ON; otherwise the EEPROM programming will fail.<br />